South Border: Origins and early years

-Originally formed in 1993, the band whose name is a tribute to their roots in Davao down south, first came into national prominence in 1996 when they launched their first self-titled album.
+Originally formed in 1993, the band whose name is a tribute to their roots in Davao down south, first came into national prominence when they played as a session band to Mastaplann’s hit song “The Way of the Plann” Mastaplann was a popular hip-hop group which led to their signing to Universal Records in 1995.
+They launched their first self-titled album.
 It included a Jimmy Antiporda song entitled "May Pag-Ibig Pa Kaya" which they interpreted in the Metro Manila Pop Music Festival earlier that year.
 Another song, "Kahit Kailan" was awarded 1996 Song of the Year by various radio stations, thus giving them their first big hit.

 The following year, the album reached gold, then platinum.
 South Border was all set for their first major concert at the Araneta Coliseum.
 As expected, thousands of their newfound fans trooped to fill the massive dome to the brim.
 Before the end of 1997, the exceptional talents of South Border was recognized by their peers in the industry when they won the most number of trophies at the 10th Awit Awards including Best Performance by a New Duo or Group, Album of the Year, Song of the Year and Best Produced Record of the Year for their hit song, "Kahit Kailan".
 By the end of 1997, their debut album had gone triple platinum.